 The Moab 2 scored at the top of the competition regarding traction.
 The Vibram TC5+ outsole features a unique combination of ovals, curved v-shapes, and swooping grooves, as well as varying degrees of rubber density.
 This high-friction sole stuck to dry rock better than all the rest, allowing us to have fun in confidence on steep rock scrambles.
 It gripped above-average traction on wet rock, mud, and snow as well.
 Its drawback in this metric was going uphill in loose, dry sediment, where its lugs didn't dig into the earth well.

 At the end of the testing period, the signs of wear and tear on the Moab 2 were a few tiny nicks in the midsole and trace scuffing on the outsole.
-Among the less expensive boots we tested the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
-The toe protection is also more robust, yet we prefer toe caps that extend over the top of the toe box to prevent delamination.
+Among the less expensive shoes, we tested the craftsmanship in the Merrell shoe is superior, with higher quality mesh which is less exposed.
+The toe protection is also more robust, yet we prefer toe caps extending over the toe box's top to prevent delamination.
 We also give more confidence to double-stitched seams in high flex areas, which this model lacks.
 We expect the Vibram outsole to have a lot of life in it.

 — Ross Robinson